Continuing Education Activity

 - The use of a co-oximeter to rule out methemoglobinemia

-- Measurement the P50 of Hb to detect high-affinity hemoglobinopathies
+- Measurement of the P50 of Hb to detect high-affinity hemoglobinopathies

 - Relevant investigations to detect a possible EPO-secreting tumor